 I noticed that all the divers showing their hands to them asking for a cuddle were not very successful and somehow it was scaring them.
 By staying still this how my camera got a seal’s kiss!

 When is the best time to go scuba diving with the seals?

-I finished my day in the charming old town of Berwick-upon-Tweed for a coffee before heading back home in Scotland, as Edinburgh is only less than an hour driving away.
-I especially enjoyed the quays with the view of the three bridges after crossing the walls surrounding the town.
+I made a final stop in the charming old town of Berwick-upon-Tweed for a coffee before heading back home in Scotland.
+As Edinburgh is only less than an hour driving away, I still had some time to walk along the quays.
+From there, there is a fantastic view of the three bridges of Berwick.

 PIN IT FOR LATER